 Increasing the amount of bile produced will help your body flush out gallbladder sludge and stones.
 Substances that do this are called “choleretics” and fortunately there are some great options out there, and lots of them are foods.
 My favorite foods that increase bile production are artichokes – you can actually feel your saliva production increase when you eat them, and that same response is happening with bile.
 Young beet greens and possibly the beets themselves help too.
 Herbal bile flow stimulants include chamomile, chicory, blessed thistle and many of the bitter herbs.
 In terms of finding products, I love digestive bitters before each meal (right now I’m addicted to some from Urban Moonshine – their citrus bitters are the bomb!)
 Another great way to go is Standard Process A-F Betafood, which makes everything nice and simple, or Panplex 2-Phase from Integrative Therapeutics which is a strong digestive complex with ox bile in it.

 Liquify and Move the Bile – Cholagogue

 Cholagogues promote discharge of bile from the system – keeping it moving downward out of your liver and gallbladder and into your small intestines.
 In terms of naturally eliminating gallbladder sludge and stones, this is key!
 Again, all of your bitter foods will stimulate bile flow so adding raw bitter greens like arugula and some of the bitter lettuces or dandelion greens will help.
 In terms of supplements, the digestive bitters are a great idea here too, or liver support products.
-Some of my favorites include Milk Thistle from Gaia Herbs, Lipotrophic complex from ITI or Livaplex from Standard Process.
+Some of my favorites include Milk Thistle from Gaia Herbs, Lipotropic Complex from Integrative Therapeutics, or Livaplex from Standard Process.

 Shrink The Gallstones